pgorman/dangerjaunt/minirules.md

 Magic-users begin their day by wrestling incantations from the pages of spell books into their brains.
 Once cast, a spell escapes the magic-user's mind completely, unusable a second time without further sleep and study.

-## Thieves ##
+## Rogues ##

-Thieves include altruistic Robin Hoods, dashing cat-burglar jewel thieves, and merciless petty cutthroats.
+Rogues include altruistic Robin Hoods, dashing cat-burglar jewel rogues, and merciless petty cutthroats.

-Thieves know five broad skills, with each skill rated between one and six.
+Rogues know five broad skills, with each skill rated between one and six.
 To successfully use a skill, the player must roll that score or lower on a d6.
-New thief characters start with a 1 in all skills, plus two points the player may assign as desired.
+New rogue characters start with a 1 in all skills, plus two points the player may assign as desired.
-Each time the thief gains a level, the player assigns one additional point to a skill.
+Each time the rogue gains a level, the player assigns one additional point to a skill.

 A d6 roll equal to or lower than the skill score indicates success.
 For skills with a score of six, roll two dice; a failure occurs only when both dice come up sixes.